-Metric Names: marg gen tech and marg es tech
+Metric Names: marg_gen_tech and marg_es_tech

 The marg_gen_tech and marg_es_tech are the technologies of the short-run marginal generator and the short-run marginal energy source for a given location and time.
-These metrics only refer to the short-run marginal generator.
+These metrics refer only to the short-run marginal generator.
 In the long run, a marginal increase in demand is typically served by a mixture of generators.
-These metrics are only reported at the hourly balancing area resolution.
+These metrics are only reported at the hourly BA resolution.

 The marginal generator is the generator that would provide the power to cover an increase in load, precisely when the load is increased.
-However, we differentiate between the marginal generator and the marginal energy source because some generators are energy-constrained and would therefore be unable to create new electrical energy if they were the marginal generator.
+However, we differentiate between the marginal generator and the marginal energy source because some generators are energy constrained and would therefore be unable to create new electrical energy if they were the marginal generator.
 We call these generators energy-constrained generators, and they include both generators that never have the ability to create new energy (e.g., batteries) and generators that have a limited budget of energy that they would dispatch entirely under expected conditions (e.g., dispatchable hydropower).